chrisimcevoy/pyoda-time/README.md

 Pyoda Time is currently in the pre-alpha stage, with fundamental logic and features being actively developed.

-The project goal is to provide a powerful alternative for time management in Python, drawing inspiration from the strengths of Noda Time and adapting them to the Pythonic way of coding.
+The project goal is to provide a powerful alternative for time management in Python, drawing inspiration from the strengths of Noda Time and adapting them to a Pythonic API.

 ## Contributions